Welcome to RE:PRINT (the online archive of twenty-something-year-old-music-journalist-me for Minneapolis print publications City’s Tone and Pulse).

 BC: What’s the deal with the Diddy video?
 Please tell me you wrote those crunchy riffs in “Bad Boys for Life.”

-DN: [Laughs] No. It was a cameo- we’re friends and he called me up.
+DN: [Laughs] No. It was a video cameo- he called me up.
 It was a blast!

 BC: Thinking about the digital age — downloads becoming a thing, artists being able to sell their own work — any advice for the new guys?